 In Spain, the film was titled "Capitán América: Civil War".
 The decision for not translating the subtitle "Civil War" as "Guerra Civil" was an attempt to avoid links or comparisons with the Spanish Civil War (plainly named in the country as "Guerra Civil"), which was fought between July 17, 1936 and April 1, 1939.

-(at around 1h 30 mins) Tony Stark warns Captain America's side that if they don't surrender to Stark, some "J.S.O.C." guys will come after them instead.
+(At around one hour and thirty minutes) Tony Stark warns Captain America's side that if they don't surrender to Stark, some "J.S.O.C." guys will come after them instead.
 This is a reference to the U.S. Military's Joint Special Operations Command.
 J.S.O.C. oversees elite units like the U.S. Navy's S.E.A.L.
 Team Six, the U.S. Air Force's 24th Special Tactics Squadron, and the U.S. Army's Delta Force and 75th Ranger Regiment.

 The working title that was used to create the film was "Sputnik".
 In the comics, "Sputnik" used to trigger the Winter Soldier's mind control, much like the sequence, "Longing, Rusted, Furnace, Daybreak, Seventeen, Benign, Nine, Homecoming, One, Freight Car", for his cinematic counterpart.

-(at around 1h 35 mins) Ant-Man says the phrase "I'm your conscience, we haven't spoken for a while."
+(At around one hour and thirty-five minutes) Ant-Man (Paul Rudd) says the phrase "I'm your conscience, we haven't spoken for a while."
 The same phrase was used by Marlin in Finding Nemo (2003).
-These lines are both references to Pinocchio (1940), to which Ultron also refers, in Avengers: Age of Ultron (2015), by quoting "I've Got No Strings".
+These lines are references to Pinocchio (1940), to which Ultron also refers, in Avengers: Age of Ultron (2015), by quoting "I've Got No Strings".

-(at around 43 mins) When Bucky Barnes, a.k.a.
-Winter Soldier, is in Bucharest, Romania, he is shown to be buying plums at a fruit market.
-Plums are actually beneficial in treating those with Alzheimer's disease (a form of dementia characterized by memory loss), which therefore is suitable for Bucky, because he has been brainwashed, and is trying to remember his life before the Winter Soldier.
+(At around forty-three minutes) When Bucky Barnes (Winter Soldier) is in Bucharest, Romania, he is shown to be buying plums at a fruit market.
+Plums are beneficial in treating those with Alzheimer's disease, which therefore is suitable for Bucky, because he has been brainwashed, and is trying to remember his life before becoming the Winter Soldier.

-(at around 1h 20 mins) During his meeting with Tony Stark, Peter Parker tells him that he's only had his powers as Spider-Man for six months, clarifying the character's lack of involvement in previous Marvel Cinematic Universe films.
+(At around one hour and twenty minutes) During his meeting with Tony Stark (Robert Downey Jr.), Peter Parker (Tom Holland) tells him that he's only had his powers as Spider-Man for six months, clarifying the character's lack of involvement in previous Marvel Cinematic Universe films.

 Although Spider-Man's suit was composed of CGI for every scene, a physical prototype Spider-Man suit was built during production, that Tom Holland wore on-set during some filming.
 It wasn't until later, that the filmmakers decided to scrap the suit altogether, and replace it with a CGI version.
 The prototype suit differed from the final product on-screen, as it featured raised webbing, and a classic spider symbol, which was very reminiscent of the symbol shown in the very first Spider-Man comic, released in 1962.

-This is the first movie in the Marvel Cinematic Universe, where Tony Stark uses only one Iron Man suit.
-In Iron Man (2008), Tony uses the Mark 1 to escape the cave, the Mark 2 to experiment with the tech, and the Mark 3 to attack the Ten Rings, and his final battle with Stane.
-In Iron Man 2 (2010), Tony uses the Mark 4 at the beginning, the Mark 5 during his fight with Vanko at the Grand Prix, and the Mark 6 in the final battle.
-In The Avengers (2012), Tony uses the Mark 6 for most of the film, and then utilizes the Mark 7 for the battle of New York City.
-In Iron Man 3 (2013), Tony uses the Mark 42, the silver centurion armor, the Mark 40 and the "Heartbreaker" armor in his battle with Killian.
-In Avengers: Age of Ultron (2015), Tony utilizes the Mark 43 in the opening scene, and in his initial battle with Ultron.
-Then Tony uses the Mark 44 (Hulkbuster) armor against the Hulk in South Africa.
-Finally, Tony uses the Mark 45 in the battle of Sokovia.
-In this movie, Tony only uses the Mark 46.
+This is the first movie in the Marvel Cinematic Universe where Tony Stark used only one Iron Man suit.
+In Iron Man (2008), Tony used the Mark I to escape the cave, the Mark II to experiment with the tech, and the Mark III to attack the Ten Rings, and his final battle with Stane.
+In Iron Man 2 (2010), Tony used the Mark IV at the beginning, the Mark V during his fight with Vanko at the Grand Prix, and the Mark VI in the final battle.
+In The Avengers (2012), Tony used the Mark VI for most of the movie, and then utilizes the Mark VII for the battle of New York City.
+In Iron Man Three (2013), Tony used the Mark XLII, the silver centurion armor, the Mark XL and the "Heartbreaker" armor in his battle with Killian.
+In Avengers: Age of Ultron (2015), Tony utilized the Mark XLIII in the opening scene, and in his initial battle with Ultron.
+Then Tony used the Mark XLIV (Hulkbuster) armor against The Incredible Hulk in South Africa.
+Finally, Tony uses the Mark XLV in the battle of Sokovia.
+In this movie, Tony only used the Mark XLVI.

 Alfre Woodard plays Miriam, the mother of a young man who was killed during the events in Avengers: Age of Ultron (2015) in Sokovia.
 In the Civil War comic book, Miriam's son (named Damian, who was in grade school in the comics) was killed when a battle that reached his school between the super hero team New Warriors and some bad guys, (including Nitro, whose powers include him being able to explode and reconstitute himself afterward) destroyed a nearby school bus, causing a large gas explosion that destroyed the school, which caused hundreds of deaths, and was the impetus for the Superhero Registration Act.